1What are your hours (including holiday hours)?

 9Why should I take my dog to Biscuits?

 Here at Biscuits, we strive to provide you and your dog with the best service possible.
 The safety and well-being of your dog is always our top priority.
-All Biscuits staff members are trained and current in pet first aid and CPR.
-The manager here is a pet first aid and CPR instructor, certified through Pet Tech.
-The manager is also certified in Canine Studies through the Northwest School of Canine Studies, which means staff members are also well-versed in canine behavior and body language.
+All Biscuits staff members are well-trained and partake in ongoing education..
+The owner here is a pet first aid and CPR instructor, certified through Pet Tech.
+The owner is also certified in Canine Studies through the Northwest School of Canine Studies, which means staff members are also well-versed in canine behavior and body language.
 This knowledge and our continuing education ensures that we have the ability keep your dog happy, safe, and comfortable!